timothyhull/100daysofcode/days/_86_87/README.md

 - Added hidden error message label to `DocDetailsForm` to use for document load/display errors.
 - Created database tables **categories** and **docs**.
     - The _category_ column in the **docs** table is linked, by way of single row selection, to the _name_ column in the **categories** table.
-- Added data validation to the `AddDocsForm`
+- Added data validation to the `AddDocsForm`.

 ---